Constrained Submodular Optimization for Vaccine Design: A diminishing returns objective enables theoretical performance guarantees

 It is important for a vaccine to cause the display of multiple epitopes in individuals to provide redundancy in the activation of T cell clonotypes, to expand multiple T cell clonotypes in an individual to fight disease, to protect against peptide sequence drift as a consequence of pathogen or tumor mutations, to protect against the loss of an MHC gene, and to account for the variability of peptide immunogenicity between individuals \cite{ntimescoverage}.
 In \citet{ntimescoverage}, the authors showed that previous vaccine designs fail to cover significant portions of the population when coverage criteria include these redundancies.
 To address this, they introduce the $n$-times coverage framework, which involves solving the max $n$-times coverage problem.
 The problem is defined as follows:

-\begin{definition} Given a ground set, a set of weights over the ground set, a collection of multisets, and some cardinality constraint $k$, find a collection of $k$ multisets such that the aggregate weights of the elements in the ground set that are covered at least $n$ times is maximized. \end{definition}
+\begin{definition} Given a ground set, a set of weights over the ground set, a collection of multisets whose elements are from the ground set, and some cardinality constraint $k$, find a collection of $k$ multisets such that the aggregate weights of the elements in the ground set that are covered at least $n$ times is maximized. \end{definition}

+The sum of the weights of the the elements that are covered at least $n$ times is then called the $n$-times coverage.
 For vaccine design, the ground set corresponds to MHC genotypes, the weights correspond to the percentage of the population with the genotypes, and each multiset corresponds to a peptide, which covers certain genotypes a variable number of times.
 Solving this problem with cardinality constraint $k$ then gives a vaccine design consisting of $k$ peptides, with the objective that a large portion of the population display at least $n$ peptides (i.e. have at least $n$ peptide-MHC hits).

 While this is a natural extension of earlier vaccine design paradigms that do not account for redundancies, it is a computationally difficult problem.
 The authors have shown in their work that this is an NP-hard optimization problem, and so they propose heuristic approaches.
-Here, we provide evidence suggesting that even finding some constant factor approximation cannot be achieved in polynomial time.
+However their proposed approaches have no performance guarantees.
+Here, we show that this problem is related to $\SSE$, which suggests that finding any constant factor approximation cannot be achieved in polynomial time.

 \begin{theorem} For any $\epsilon > 0$, if there exists a polynomial time algorithm that can achieve an approximation factor of $\epsilon$ to max $n$-times coverage, then there exists a polynomial time algorithm that can decide $\SSE(\eta)$ for some $\eta \in (0,0.5)$. \end{theorem}